Vishal–Shekhar: 2008–present: Mainstream success

 Vishal–Shekhar's music for Tiger Zinda Hai (2017) was a huge success with "Dil Diyan Gallan" and "Swag Se Swagat", with the latter song becoming the fastest song in the world to hit 100 million views and clocked up to 650 million views on YouTube in its first year.

-Vishal-Shekhar have emerged as Bollywood's biggest music directors by continuing to compose successful soundtracks for Student of the Year 2 (2019), Bharat (2019) and Pathaan (2023).
+Vishal-Shekhar have continued their good run with soundtracks for Student of the Year 2 (2019), Bharat (2019) and Pathaan (2023), earning their tenth nomination for the Filmfare Award for Best Music Director for Bharat.